KleeGroup/analytica-agent/analytica-agent-api/README.md

-﻿# Project Analytica made by Klee Group.
+﻿# Project Analytica - System Monitoring Tool.

 ## API CLient/Server

-Analytica clietn and server communicate via an event object called Process.
+Analytica client and server communicate via an event object called KProcess.

 A process is an event with
  - a category defined by